-The XFastTrie and YFastTrie data structures were discovered by Willard [62].
+The XFastTrie and YFastTrie data structures were discovered by Willard [68].
 The XFastTrie structure is very closely related to van Emde Boas trees.
 One view of this is that the hash tables in an XFastTrie replace arrays in a van Emde Boas tree.
-That is, instead of storing the hash table t[i], a van Emde Boas tree stores an array of length 2i.
+That is, instead of storing the hash table t[i], a van Emde Boas tree stores an array of length 2^i .

-Another structure for storing integers is Fredman and Willard's fusion trees [24].
+Another structure for storing integers is Fredman and Willard's fusion trees [27].
 This structure can store n w-bit integers in O(n) space so that the find(x) operation runs in $O((\log n)/(\log w))$ time.
 By using a fusion tree when $\log w > \sqrt{\log n}$ and a YFastTrie when $\log w \le \sqrt{\log n}$ one obtains an O(n) space data structure that can implement the find(x) operation in $O(\sqrt{\log n})$ time.
-Recent lower-bound results of Pătraşcu and Thorup [48] show that these results are optimal, at least for structures that use only O(n) space.
+Recent lower-bound results of Pătrașcu and Thorup [52] show that these results are more-or-less optimal, at least for structures that use only O(n) space.

 Exercise 13.1.
-Design and implement a simplified version of a BinaryTrie that doesn't have a linked list or jump pointers, but can still do find(x) in O(w) time.
+Design and implement a simplified version of a BinaryTrie that doesn't have a linked list or jump pointers, but for which find(x) still runs in O(w) time.

 Exercise 13.2.
 Design and implement a simplified implementation of an XFastTrie that doesn't use a binary trie at all.
-Instead, you implementation should store everything is stored in a doubly-linked list and w hash tables.
+Instead, your implementation should store everything in a doubly-linked list and w + 1 hash tables.